 Tamworth

 § This page gives an overview of the Tamworth local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ Tamworth, in southern Staffordshire, is centred on its historic market town, dominated by Tamworth Castle, a Norman motte-and-bailey stronghold overlooking the River Tame.
 The town has riverside parks, lakes, and a rich medieval heritage, while nearby Drayton Manor Resort adds a family attraction.
 The district blends suburban areas with green spaces, waterways, and historic landmarks, giving it a balance of heritage and modern leisure.

-The administrative boundary of Tamworth can be viewed on OpenStreetMap: District Boundary of Tamworth.
+The administrative boundary of Tamworth can also be viewed on OpenStreetMap: District Boundary of Tamworth.

 Key Facts about Tamworth